joemoose/dungeoneers.d20/docs/play.md

 !!!
 Tip

-	Don’t only think about what your character is capable of, but rather how *you* would approach a problem.
+	Don’t only think about what your character is capable of, but how *you* would approach a problem.
 Use all of your character’s resources.

 ### Critical Success and Failure